RTCommerce/RTCommerce.github.io/_posts/2024-7-16-admin-catalog-grid-product-url.md

 ## Why Choose RTCommerce?

 We prioritize innovation and customer satisfaction.
 Our team of experts continually develops solutions that address the real needs of e-commerce businesses.
-The Admin Catalog Grid Product URL Module is just one example of our commitment to enhancing your Magento 2 experience with practical and efficient tools.
+The Admin Catalog Grid Product URL Module is just one example of our commitment to enhancing your Adobe Commerce (Magento 2) experience with practical and efficient tools.